QuTech-Delft/cQASM-spec/README.md

 where `a` can be any visible resource/mapping or indexation thereof, and `b` is any dynamic expression.

-This notation is automatically expanded to a combination of the classical gates listed in the classical gate section during macro expansion.
+This notation is automatically expanded to a combination of the classical gates listed in the classical gate section during expression synthesis.
 Any temporary values required are automatically inferred.
 The equivalent gate for each operator is listed in the section on expressions.

 ### Classical gates

 The following classical gates are defined.
 They behave the same way as their expression operator counterparts.
 Note that dynamic expressions may be used in these, just like the assignment notation.
-However, they will then be similarly expanded during macro expansion.
+However, they will then be similarly expanded during expression synthesis.
 Using gates directly, without complex expressions, allows you (or a compiler) to schedule them in parallel and/or be more efficient in terms of temporary resource usage.
 The only operators that are NOT expanded and may be used in any of these are the `(<<x)y` and `(>>x)y` casts, which serve only as reinterpretation of a fixed-point number.

 #### Basic arithmetic